speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] Synchronization Tools.md

 - Consider system of n processes {p0 , p1 , … pn-1 }
 - n processes all competing to use some shared data
-- Each process has critical section segment of code
+- Each process has **critical section** segment of code
-  - Process may be changing common variables, updating table, writing file,  etc
+  - Process may be changing common variables(공유 데이터를 변경 가능!), updating table, writing file,  etc
   - When one process in critical section, no other may be in its critical section
-- Critical section problem is to design protocol to solve this
+- **Critical section problem** is to design protocol to solve this
   - ensure that when one process is executing in its critical section, no other  process is allowed to execute in its critical section.
 - Each process must ask permission to enter critical section in **entry section**,  may follow critical section with **exit section**, then **remainder section**
-- Especially challenging with preemptive kernels
+- Especially **challenging** with preemptive kernels
+  - preemptive kernel: kernel 안에서 preemption을 허용
+  - 이 경우 더 어려움